sfc-gh-abarron/coco-masterclass/readme.md

 Load all the generated CSV files into Snowflake tables in the FROSTBYTE_DB.RAW schema.
 Create the tables, stage, and file format as needed following the naming convention.
 ```

-You will see it fails with sandbox errors, but CoCo recovers and uses INSERT statements to create the data.
+You may see it fails with sandbox connectivity errors, but CoCo recovers and uses INSERT statements to create the data.
 This is a current limitation of the internal sandbox for the CoCo Snowsight option.

 Ask CoCo to validate the data import by comparing the tables to the CSV files.
 This will validate counts and basic data entry.